nuts-org/.github/profile/README.md

 A lightweight and flexible plotting library designed specifically for NMR data in Python.
 Its main goal is to generate publication-quality NMR spectra with just a few lines of code.
 Check it out [here](https://github.com/nuts-org/spinplots)

 ### **SimPYson**
-A Pythonic interface for SIMPSON a popular code to simulate solid-state NMR experiments.
-Prepare SIMPSON input files, including spin system and pulse sequences, and analyze results in 1/2 lines of code.
-More information [here](https://github.com/nuts-org/spinplots)
+A Pythonic interface for [SIMPSON](https://inano.au.dk/about/research-centers-and-projects/nmr/software/simpson) a popular code to simulate solid-state NMR experiments.
+Prepare SIMPSON input files, including spin systems and pulse sequences, and analyze SIMPSON results in few lines of code.
+More information [here](https://github.com/nuts-org/simpyson)

-## Contributing
+## Want to contribute?
 Have ideas?
 Found bugs?
 Want to make this better?
-We'd love help from fellow NMR enthusiast.
+We'd love help and suggestions from fellow NMR enthusiasts.
 Whether you're into Python, pulse sequences, or plotting aesthetics — pull requests, issues, and discussions are always welcome.